What is WooCommerce?

 What is Shopify?

-WooCommerce is free open source where Shopify isn’t:
+WooCommerce is open source and free, whereas Shopify is not:

 Website and blog

 Advanced report builder

 WooCommerce is free, save for the fees from your hosting provider.
 If profits are a primary concern for a business owner, Woocommerce would be the way to go.